25 Common Body Language Examples in Action

 Body Language Examples - In Action

-Watch the below clip from The Graham Norton Show.
-Instead of listening to them talk about llamas, pay attention to their body language.
-How are they sitting?
-What gestures do they make when talking?
+Watch the below clip taken from The Graham Norton Show.
+Instead of listening to them discuss llamas, pay attention to their body language.
+Notice how the guests are sitting and what gestures they make when talking.

 Notice how relaxed the guests are?
 Even though they’re in front of cameras and an audience, they might as well be chatting in a small room by themselves.
 They’re laid back, at ease and very comfortable.

 Everyone is given their chance to speak and no one person ever dominates the conversation.
-It’s a great example of relaxed and open body language, even in front of an audience.
+This is a great example of relaxed, open and positive body language, even in front of an audience.

 Closed Body Language Examples